-This course continues the development of asset completion to a deadline.
+In this course, students continue to develop and complete assets on a deadline.
 Students will incorporate knowledge developed from prior courses to improve their artistic sensibilities, workflow, skill sets, technical knowledge, and personal time management.
 Students will continue working with the art directors and within the critique process as they work to create photorealistic content.
-In this course, students work at optimal speed and precision, having a keen understanding of artistic appeal, time management, asset creation, and professional behavior - preparing them for the methods, environments, and conditions experienced in the production arena.
+Students work at optimal speed and precision while maintaining a keen understanding of artistic appeal, time management, asset creation, and professional behavior - skills that will prepare them for the methods, environments, and conditions experienced in the production arena.